How Do You Gain Leverage When You’re Raising Money?

 You have leverage when your company looks like it’s going to be a unicorn.

-What interesting, in Ray’s case, is that he is closing the company’s biggest round of funding yet, $50 million.
+What interesting, in Ray’s case, is that he was closing the company’s biggest round of funding yet, $50 million (he has since raised another $150 million).
 Yet it took only three weeks to assemble a syndicate of investors.

 Why was it so easy for Ray to raise his third round of funding?